 Answer: Affirmed

-- What Kentucky politician unsuccessfully ran for President 5 times in the 19th century?
+- What Kentucky politician unsuccessfully ran for President five times in the 19th century?
 Although he served as a Senator, Secretary of State, and the Speaker of the House, he was never able to ascend to the nation's highest political office.

 Answer: Henry Clay